Machu Picchu: 1911 American Expedition

 At Mandor Pampa, Bingham asked farmer and innkeeper Melchor Arteaga if he knew of any nearby ruins.
 Arteaga said he knew of excellent ruins on the top of Huayna Picchu.
 The next day, 24 July, Arteaga led Bingham and Sergeant Carrasco across the river on a log bridge and up to the Machu Picchu site.
 At the top of the mountain, they came across a small hut occupied by a couple of Quechua people, Richarte and Alvarez, who were farming some of the original Machu Picchu agricultural terraces that they had cleared four years earlier.
 Richarte's 11-year-old son, Pablito, led Bingham along the ridge to the main ruins.

 The Sacred Plaza, the Main Temple, and the Temple of the Three Windows after the 1912 clearing work.
 Above these structures is the Sacred Hill, which features the Intihuatana.

 The ruins were mostly covered with vegetation except for the cleared agricultural terraces and clearings used by the farmers as vegetable gardens.
 Because of the vegetation, Bingham was not able to observe the full extent of the site.
-He took preliminary notes, measurements, and photographs, noting the fine quality of Inca stonework of several principal buildings.
+He took preliminary notes, measurements, and photographs, noting the fine quality of the Inca stonework of several principal buildings.
 Bingham was unsure about the original purpose of the ruins, but concluded there was no indication that it matched the description of Vitcos.

-The expedition continued down the Urubamba and up the Vilcabamba Rivers examining all the ruins they could find.
+The expedition continued down the Urubamba and up the Vilcabamba Rivers, examining all the ruins they could find.
 Guided by locals, Bingham rediscovered and correctly identified the site of the old Inca capital, Vitcos (then called Rosaspata), and the nearby temple of Chuquipalta.
 He then crossed a pass and into the Pampaconas Valley where he found more ruins heavily buried in the jungle undergrowth at Espíritu Pampa, which he named "Trombone Pampa".
 As was the case with Machu Picchu, the site was so heavily overgrown that Bingham could only note a few of the buildings.
 In 1964, Gene Savoy further explored the ruins at Espiritu Pampa and revealed the full extent of the site, identifying it as Vilcabamba Viejo, where the Incas fled after the Spanish drove them from Vitcos.